devedup/FlickrKit/README.md

 Who needs FlickrKit when we have ObjectiveFlickr?
 Why not?
 I used ObjectiveFlickr for a long time, and some of the methods in this library were born from ObjectiveFlickr.
 However, I sometimes had problems debugging ObjectiveFlickr as the networking code was custom and not familiar to me.
 Also I go a little further with FlickrKit and I provide a little bit more than ObjectiveFlickr does... read on....

 * You have a few ways to call methods - using string method name/dictionary params - or using the Model classes that have been generated for every Flickr API call available!
 It's up to you - or mix it up!
-* All methods return an NSOperation subclass, so you have the ability to cancel requests easily, requests are put onto an operation queue.
+* All methods return an `NSOperation` subclass, so you have the ability to cancel requests easily, requests are put onto an operation queue.
 * FlickrKit uses latest iOS libraries where possible, and is built with ARC and uses block callbacks.
-So it's internals should be familiar.
+So its internals should be familiar.
-*  Errors are packaged properly into NSError objects, again more familiarity.
+*  Errors are packaged properly into `NSError` objects, again more familiarity.
 *  There is a default disk caching of Flickr responses - you are allowed to cache up to 24 hrs.
 You can specify the cache time per request.
 *  The code is (hopefully) easy to read and debug, as it uses standard iOS networking components in the simplest way possible.
 *  It is (partially) unit tested.